X DevAPI relies on server based document ID generation,

 except that its value cannot change once inserted to the

-_id field can be used as
+_id field is used as the

-the primary key of the collection (using stored generated
+primary key of the collection (using stored generated

 columns).
 It is possible to override the automatic generation